-II.
-Conflicts of interest:
+- Conflicts of interest:

 What is a conflict of interest situation?
-Conflict of interest situations that could prejudice a client may take a variety of forms, whether or not Catalyst Fund Managers suffers any financial loss and independently of whether the actions or the motivations of the employees involved are intentional.
+Conflict of interest situations that could prejudice a client may take a variety of forms, if Catalyst Fund Managers suffers any financial loss and independently of whether the actions or the motivations of the employees involved are intentional.
 At least five types of situation are defined by Catalyst Fund Managers to help determine whether a potential conflict of interest situation might occur: